 Brand names, suppliers, catalog, and part numbers are for illustrative purposes only.
 No endorsement is implied.
-Equivalent performance can be achieved using equipment and supplies other than those specified; however, laboratories must document use of the alternatives and provide a demonstration of equivalent performance meeting the requirements of this protocol.
+Equivalent performance can be achieved using equipment and supplies other than those specified; however, laboratories must document use of alternative equipment or supplies and provide a demonstration of equivalent performance meeting the requirements of this protocol.